OlavoMDSilva/Play-View/README.md

 </div>

+## 🚧 DEPRECATED!!

+**WARNING** this project will not be updated anymore, but I want to make a version using Docker and AWS to learn more about DevOps.

 ## 📌 About Play View

 **Play View** is a REST API platform designed to help users discover, review, and explore video games.
 The API provides endpoints for managing game data, including searching, filtering, and reviewing games.